How to Finance a Motorcycle

 Shopping for the Best Motorcycle Loan

-Almost all motorcycle dealerships offer financing to their customers.
+Almost all motorcycle dealerships offer to finance to their customers.
 But they may be the most willing to work with you.
-Don't expect the best rates, however, and be sure that you read and understand completely the terms of your loan agreement.
+Don't expect the best rates, however, and be sure that you read and understand the terms of your loan agreement completely.

 Motorcycle manufacturers are another source of financing.
 They often offer special financing programs as part of their sales promotion efforts, particularly on newly introduced models or on models that are slow in selling.
 Always ask your dealer if there are any OEM (original equipment manufacturer) loans available on the models you are interested in.
 These options are, of course, for new bikes only.